 Do My Children Need Fluoride Treatments?

-Fluoride has long been a dependable source for helping prevent tooth decay and cavities in adults and children.
-Per the American Dental Association, fluoride is nature’s cavity fighter because it helps rebuild weakened tooth enamel and reverses early signs of tooth decay.
-While you can get fluoride from things you swallow, such as foods, beverages, and dietary supplements, it also can be applied topically for additional benefits.
+Fluoride is a dependable source for helping prevent tooth decay and cavities in adults and children.
+The American Dental Association says fluoride is nature’s cavity fighter because it helps rebuild weakened tooth enamel and reverses early signs of tooth decay.
+You can get fluoride from things you swallow, such as foods, beverages, and dietary supplements, it also can be applied topically for additional benefits.

 There is a lot of misinformation about fluoride, so, below, please find our recommended tips for fluoride use.